ZeroIntensity/view.py/morals.md

 4. Remember the Zen of Python (PEP 20).
 5. Swiss-army knives don't make good APIs.
 6. An independent system is a better one.
 Global state is evil.
+7. A solution should solve a problem that's practical, not just theoretical.